nicolasdeffense/eo-toolbox/installation.md

 `CTRL-C`

-# Launch Jupyter-Lab from your personal computer
+# From your personal computer

 > !
 Requires stockage to install Miniconda (or Anaconda) and the necessary packages !